 zPDT commands are entered as normal Linux line commands in a Linux terminal window.
-If zPDT is running (that is, the z System function is operating) then zPDT commands directed to the z System must be entered in a Linux window that is owned by the Linux userid that started the z System function.1 This is not normally an issue unless multiple zPDT instances are running, each under a separate Linux userid.
+If zPDT is running (that is, the System z function is operating) then zPDT commands directed to the System z must be entered in a Linux window that is owned by the Linux userid that started the System z function.
+This is not normally an issue unless multiple zPDT instances are running, each under a separate Linux userid.

-The term devmap is used throughout this book to indicate a zPDT device map, which is a simple Linux text file that specifies z System characteristics and emulated I/O devices for an instance of z System operation.
+The term devmap is used throughout this book to indicate a zPDT device map, which is a simple Linux text file that specifies System z characteristics and emulated I/O devices for an instance of System z operation.

 The commands described in this chapter are the "native" zPDT commands.
 The Information Technology Company (commonly known as ITC) offers a completely packaged zPDT system as an ITC product known as uPDT.
 All the commands described in this chapter also apply to uPDT systems; in addition, ITC also provides a graphics interface (GUI) to automate common startup, shutdown, backup, restore, and other important processes.
-The GUI operation is not described in this document; more information is available from ITC.2
+The GUI operation is not described in this document; more information is available from ITC.

-The IBM zD&T product might also offer additional, optional commands and utilities for zPDT.
+The IBM zD&T product also offers additional commands and utilities for zPDT and these are described in zD&T documentation.

-1 This means the same Linux user who issued the awsstart command must enter any additional zPDT commands that affect that instance of z System operation.
+&lt;sup>1 This means the same Linux user who issued the awsstart command must enter any additional zPDT commands that affect that instance of System z operation.

-2 Information Technology Company LLC, 7389 Lee Highway, Falls Church, VA 22042 or sales@itconline.com
+&lt;sup>2 Information Technology Company LLC, 7389 Lee Highway, Falls Church, VA 22042 or sales@itconline.com